fomar123/Automation-with-Python/README.md

 # Project: Data Backup for EC2 Instances using Python Script

 ##### This project involves implementing a data backup solution for EC2 instances through a Python script.
-The project workflow includes the following steps:

 ##### Step 1: Preparation - Create EC2 Instances with Environment Tags:
 - Create two EC2 instances and assign environment tags (e.g., production, development) to them for differentiation.